Dr. Vedrana Högqvist Tabor, Guest

 Taking Action Against Hashimoto’s

 My name is Vedrana.
-I am a scientist, researcher and an entrepreneur.
+I am a scientist, researcher and entrepreneur.
 I am an amateur stand up comedian and I am a Hashimoto’s patient.
 It runs in my family, and has profoundly affected all of our lives.

 As a Hashimoto’s patient my days are not always the best or the easiest.
 Throughout the years, I took up certain routines, recorded my symptoms, experimented and through that I got to know my body really well.
 Now I can easily anticipate the flare-up and the extent of it.
 It took time, patience and dedication to get here, but even now things are sometimes far from perfect.
 I had tremendous support from my life partner, my family and my friends.
-I would not manage to do it without them, not in a long run.
+I would not manage to do it without them, not in the long run.
 They help me live my mantra, “My condition is not my excuse, it is my motivation”.